ishimwebernard/bernard_portfolio/README.md

 ## Authentication

-Requests are authenticated using the `Authorization` header with a valid JWT.
-We define two express middlewares in `routes/auth.js` that can be used to authenticate requests.
-The `required` middleware configures the `express-jwt` middleware using our application's secret and will return a 401 status code if the request cannot be authenticated.
-The payload of the JWT can then be accessed from `req.payload` in the endpoint.
-The `optional` middleware configures the `express-jwt` in the same way as `required`, but will *not* return a 401 status code if the request cannot be authenticated.
+Requests are authenticated with a valid JWT.
+The class at `controllers/auth.js` has got two functions the log in and the sign up function.
+These functions both return an error or a success after they are called.

 <br />